-We, as with other companies, are facing increasing scrutiny related to our environmental, social and governance ("ESG") practices and disclosures from certain investors, shareholder advocacy groups, customers, employees, federal, state, and local governments, and other stakeholders.
-With this increased focus, public reporting regarding ESG practices is becoming more broadly expected.
-Such increased scrutiny may result in increased costs, enhanced compliance or disclosure obligations, or other adverse impacts on our business, financial condition, or results of operations.
+We, as with other companies, face scrutiny related to our environmental, social and governance ("ESG") practices and disclosures required or made by certain customers, employees, investors, shareholder advocacy groups, federal, state, and local governments, and other stakeholders.
+With this increased focus, public reporting of ESG practices has become commonplace.
+Requirements to report on our ESG practices may therefore result in increased costs, enhanced compliance or disclosure obligations, or other adverse impacts on our business, financial condition, or results of operations.
+At the request of our clients, we have reported on various disclosure frameworks and standards, and the interpretation or application of those frameworks and standards may change from time to time or may not meet the expectations of our clients, investors or other stakeholders.